 Please send corrections to email@example.com.

-Again, please send additions to email@example.com.
+Again, please send updates to firstname.lastname@example.org.